Big Van Vader: NWA Total Nonstop Action (2003, 2015)

 On February 19, 2003, Vader appeared in NWA Total Nonstop Action (NWA-TNA) to defend Dusty Rhodes, who was fighting with The Harris Brothers.
 He and Dusty won a tag team match the next week against the Harris Brothers via disqualification.
 He then began a feud with Nikita Koloff, whose career Vader ended long ago.
 However, TNA and Vader soon parted ways.

-Vader made a one-off return to TNA on the June 24, 2015 episode of Impact! for a singles match against Bram.
+Vader made a one-off return to TNA on the June 24, 2015, episode of Impact! for a singles match against Bram.
 Vader won the match via disqualification after Bram used a ring wrench to hit Vader in the head.
 Matt Morgan then entered the ring to save Vader and take out Bram.
 This was his final appearance for the company.

 Sporadic returns to WWE (2005, 2012, 2016)

 Vader returned to the WWF, now World Wrestling Entertainment (WWE), on the October 31, 2005, episode of Raw when Jonathan Coachman announced that Vader and Goldust would be in his corner for his street fight against Stone Cold Steve Austin the next night at Taboo Tuesday.
 When Austin decided not to participate, he was replaced by Batista.
 Vader and Goldust interfered in the match on Coachman's behalf and received spinebusters for their efforts.

-On the June 11, 2012 episode of Raw, Vader defeated Heath Slater in a singles match.
+On the June 11, 2012, episode of Raw, Vader defeated Heath Slater in a singles match.
 On July 23 on the 1000th episode of Raw, Vader and several other legends prevented Slater from leaving in his match against Lita, which she won.

 In April 2016, Vader made a one-night appearance at the 2016 WWE Hall of Fame ceremony to induct Stan Hansen into the WWE Hall of Fame.
-On March 7, 2022, it was announced that he would be inducted into the WWE Hall of Fame.
+On March 7, 2022, it was announced that he would be posthumously inducted into the WWE Hall of Fame.